 Approval groups to notify – choose the groups to be notified of the exception.

 Users to notify – add any individual users you would like to notify of the exception.

 Comment – provide details about the issue with the particular document.

 Attachments – upload a screenshot or any other document that will help to explain why you have rejected the workflow step.

-Once an exception has been created the linked document will move to the Exceptions Section of your Current Run.
+After the exception has been created, the linked document will move to the Exceptions section of the CURRENT RUN.

-Within the Exceptions screen, authorised users will have the option to mark the issue as fixed and restart the workflow for that particular document, or remove the document from the run.
+Within the Exceptions screen, authorized users will have the option to mark the issue as fixed and restart the workflow for that particular document, or remove the document from the run.

-Once the workflow for a specific document has been completed (all steps and the final generated document has been approved), the document will move to the ‘Completed’ tab under your Current Run where you can download the final document or send it to your DocPress Document Hub.
+Once the workflow for a specific document has been completed (all steps and the final generated document have been approved), the document will move to the Completed tab under CURRENT RUN where you can download the final document or send it to the Document Hub.